abdulrahman-b0/HijrahDateTime/README.md

 ### Using Jackson:

-The library provides serialization support with Jackson library in the artifact `HijrahDateTime-serialization-jackson`.
+The library provides serialization support with Jackson library in the artifact `hijrahdatetime-serialization-jackson`.

 The library provides a list of custom serializers and deserializers, Each of which use the recommended built-in formatters to serialize and deserialize the datetime classes from and to `String`.